markkolich/curacao/README.md

 To compile and run the examples locally:

 ```
-gradle appRun
+gradle jettyStart
 ```

-Then hit <a href="http://localhost:8080/curacao-examples">http://localhost:8080/curacao-examples</a> in your favorite browser.
+Then hit <a href="http://localhost:8080/curacao">http://localhost:8080/curacao</a> in your favorite browser.

 ## License